Achievable logoAchievable logo

 Examples: investment advisers, investment companies, hedge funds

-To better understand the dynamics of a Treasury auction, let’s assume the following - the Treasury offers $50 million in Treasury bonds, and $20 million of non-competitive bids are submitted.
-The remaining $30 million is left to be bought up by the competitive bidders.
-These are the competitive bids received:
+To see the mechanics, assume the Treasury offers $50 million of Treasury bonds and receives $20 million of non-competitive bids.
+That leaves $30 million to be awarded to competitive bidders.
+These competitive bids come in:

 • $7 million at 5.50% yield from Institution #1